SynchronVM/SynchronVM/README.md

 The examples are set up to run on STM32F4-Discovery (the stm32f407 model) and to be flashed using [OpenOCD](https://openocd.org/).
 To flash a Discovery board, connect the programming interface USB cable and run `make flash`.

+After flashing, the program will immediately start running on the board.
+Currently some debug information will be printed over the USB interface (the USB port on the oposite end to the programming interface on the discovery board).

+### What about Zephyr??!?!

+SenseVM can be built on top of ChibiOS or ZephyrOS, currently the "user friendly" examples are just set up to use ChibiOS.
+There is no real reason for this other than it is what we had time to do first.

+Examples on top of ZephyrOS will appear when time allows.

 # About